NeilJustice/ZenUnitAndMetalMock/README.md

 ![Windows Jenkins Jobs That Compile ZenUnit And ZenMock](Screenshots/WindowsJenkinsJobsForZenUnitAndZenMock.png)

-### On Linux How To Build ZenUnit And ZenMock Unit Tests, Run The Unit Tests, Then Install ZenUnit.h And ZenMock.h
+### On Linux How To Build, Test, And Install ZenUnit.h And ZenMock.h

 ```
 git clone https://github.com/NeilJustice/ZenUnitAndZenMock